 - Link-16 Communications – VR-Forces is Link 16 compatible and can be used to stimulate Link 16-based operational systems.

 Resources - Health

 Simulation objects in VR-Forces track their current quantities of various resources, such as ammunition and fuel.
 The availability of these resources affect the simulation models as the scenario executes.
-The aggregate level simulation tracks additional attributes such as the current equipment and personel, as well as the abstracted aggregate attributes like overall health.
+The aggregate level simulation tracks additional attributes such as the current equipment and personnel, as well as the abstracted aggregate attributes like overall health.
 This information can be established as pre-conditions (order of battle), can be set interactively during the simulation, and is affected by the activity of the simulation models as the simulation plays out.

 Productive/Flexible Workflow – Users, Modelers, and Developers

 VR-Forces has a three-tiered approach to how it’s used:

 1) “Users” can create and run scenarios with the installed application,